MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ### Use Uniforms Buffer for Cube Rendering

-In the `HelloCubeApp::Update()` method we update the MVP matrix in the `Uniforms` structure using argument binding with `frame.uniforms_binding_ptr->SetRootConstant(...)` method.
-Uniform data is copied to the underlying root constant buffer managed by program instance and is automatically uploaded to the GPU just before frame rendering starts.
-Note that matrix is transposed in order to match the HLSL default row-vector, column-major matrix layout.
+In the `HelloCubeApp::Update()` method, we update the MVP matrix in the `Uniforms` structure using the argument binding with the `frame.uniforms_binding_ptr->SetRootConstant(...)` method.
+Uniform data is copied to the underlying root constant buffer managed by the program instance and is automatically uploaded to the GPU just before frame rendering starts.
+Note that the matrix is transposed to match the HLSL default row-vector, column-major matrix layout.

 ```cpp
 class HelloCubeApp final : public GraphicsApp